 ||Does time in placement vary for detained juveniles and committed juveniles?

-Note: Detained offenders includes those awaiting adjudication, disposition, or placement elsewhere.
+Note: Detained offenders include those awaiting adjudication, disposition, or placement elsewhere.

 Committed offenders include juveniles held as part of a court ordered disposition.